IndiGo reports biggest quarterly loss, cuts expansion targets

 Still, IndiGo’s quarterly revenue from operations surged 31% to 81.05 billion rupees.

-IndiGo and smaller rival SpiceJet Ltd (SPJT.NS) have benefited this year from the collapse of cash-strapped Jet Airways (JET.NS), once India’s largest private carrier, as both raced to fill Jet’s vacated slots.
+IndiGo and smaller rival SpiceJet Ltd have benefited this year from the collapse of cash-strapped Jet Airways, once India’s largest private carrier, as both raced to fill Jet’s vacated slots.

 IndiGo’s overall expenses rose 27.6% to 95.77 billion rupees, while costs related to aircraft repair and maintenance surged 88% to 15.3 billion rupees.